cs-utulsa/Encrypted-Chat-Service/README.md

 * python ./main.py
 * You will be promted to type in your username
 * The GUI will now appear and you will type in your targeted ip and port.

+# Overview
+This program is designed to favor the users and/or the company's security by implementing a peer to peer chat service that eliminate the traditional middle man that uses SSL Certificates like method to incorporate encryption.
+In particular we use a public key that is paired with a private key.
+The public key is know to all and functions so that it has the ability to encrypt your informatioon and verify the digital signatures.
+The private key is not known to all and is used to decrypt the stored data.

+# Features